whoward/docs/markdown/reference/rest-api.md

 -X POST "http://saucelabs.com/rest/v1/storage/$SAUCE_USERNAME/your_file_name?overwrite=true" \
     -H "Content-Type: application/octet-stream" --data-binary @/path/to/your_file_name
 ```
-The overwrite=true URL parameter allows files already stored in the Sauce network to be overwritten.
-It can be removed if you prefer to prevent overwriting.

 This can be scripted in any programming language.
 Just make sure the HTTP method being used is POST and the Content-Type header is correct.